 You may file a Driver's Crash Report (CR-2) or obtain a copy of a Texas Peace Officer’s Crash Report (CR-3) (regular or certified) on the TxDOT website.

 Report Lost Property, Theft, Vandalism, Burglary from a Vehicle, Vandalism to Vehicle, or Graffiti.
 The Corpus Christi Police Department offers online reporting or reporting over the phone.

 After you are issued a parking citation, you must either pay or contest the citation within 10 calendar days of the date the citation was written.

 Request public Information from the Police Department or obtain information about local crimes, sex offenders, accidents of other threats to public safety.

 CCPD strongly encourages you to immediately report graffiti in your neighborhood.
-Reporting graffiti quickly ensures that it will be removed as soon as possible by the City's graffiti removal teams.

 Learn more about CCPD tours, ridealongs, and presentations.

 If you have a tip that can help solve a crime, you can call 888-TIPS (8477) or use our Online Form to submit a tip.
 Learn more about Crime Stoppers in our community here.

 The Corpus Christi Police Department now has four locations that are monitored 24 hours a day by cameras for citizens to exchange purchased items.

 CCPD will release impounded vehicles back to the registered owners or their representatives who meet release criteria.
 Learn more about Vehicle Impounds.